software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
 > Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
-You can use the tasks suggested above, or plan your own tasks.
+Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 18 to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
 Add either "frontend" or "backend" label for the issues.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.